-- 21. Consumers, like Plaintiff, relied on Defendant's "No Artificial Flavors, Preservatives, or Dyes" labeling statement.
-The "No Artificial Flavors, Preservatives, or Dyes" statement on the labels of the Products is material to reasonable consumers. "[F]oods bearing 'free-from' claims are increasingly relevant to Americans, as they perceive the products as closely tied to health ...
+21. Consumers, like Plaintiff, relied on Defendant's "No Artificial Flavors or Preservatives" labeling statement.
+The "No Artificial Flavors or Preservatives" statement on the label of the Product is material to reasonable consumers. "[F]oods bearing 'free-from' claims are increasingly relevant to Americans, as they perceive the products as closely tied to health ...
 84 percent of American consumers buy free-from foods because they are seeking out more natural or less processed foods.
 In fact, 43 percent of consumers agree that free-from foods are healthier than foods without a free-from claim, while another three in five believe the fewer ingredients a product has, the healthier it is (59 percent).
-Among the top claims free-from consumers deem most important are trans-fat-free (78 percent) and preservative-free (71 percent)." - 22.
-Plaintiff and the putative class members suffered economic injury as a result of Defendant's actions.
+Among the top claims free-from consumers deem most important are trans-fat-free (78 percent) and preservative-free (71 percent)."

+22. Plaintiff and the putative class members suffered economic injury as a result of Defendant's actions.
 Plaintiff and putative class members spent money that, absent Defendant's actions, they would not have spent.
 Plaintiff and putative class members are entitled to damages and restitution for the purchase price of the Products that were falsely labeled and advertised.
-Consumers, including Plaintiff, would not have purchased Defendant's Products, or would have paid less for the Products, if they had known the Products actually contain a preservative ingredient.
+Consumers, including Plaintiff, would not have purchased Defendant's Product, or would have paid less for the Product, if they had known the Product actually contains an artificial preservative ingredient.